sonatona/comparision/_posts/2015-01-01-introducing-lanyon.md

 * Easily scalable text and component sizing with `rem` units in the CSS
 * Support for a wide gamut of HTML elements
 * Related posts (time-based, because Jekyll) below each post
-* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)
+* Syntax highlighting, courtesy rouge (the Python-based code snippet highlighter)

 ### Lanyon features